accso/java9-jigsaw-examples/README.md

 ### Setup
 1. Clone this repo.
 2. Install a Java 9 JDK with Jigsaw support.
-All examples have been tested with J9 build 181 on Windows 10, x64.
+All examples have been tested with Java 9 build 181 and also with 9.0.1-11 (both on Windows 10, x64)
 3. Install [GraphViz 2.38](http://www.graphviz.org/).
 4. Install [Maven 3.5.0](https://maven.apache.org/download.cgi).
 Note that this is needed for example_maven_blackbox and example_maven_whitebox only.
 5. If running on Windows, install a bash, like for example [Babun](https://babun.github.io/)